OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/dynamic-form-widgets.rst.txt

 Prior to version 2.0, sites would have to make their own custom `form.js` to add dynamic behavior for batch connect forms.
-While sites can still have their own custom javascript, 2.0 added out of the box support for common use cases based on configuration.
+While sites can still have their own custom JavaScript, 2.0 added out of the box support for common use cases based on configuration.

 .. warning::